Sanctions for letting an unlicensed HMO or breaching licence conditions

 A local authority can impose separate financial penalties on each of two or more joint landlords.
 The actions of each landlord should be separately assessed.

 Where the relevant offence is committed by a company, the sum of the civil penalties issued against the company and its director can exceed the £30,000 cap, as there is no rule requiring the penalty to be determined first and then apportioned.

 A tenancy granted by a landlord who has committed an offence relating to the licensing of a HMO is a lawful tenancy.
 The tenant’s obligation to pay the rent is binding.
 To terminate the tenancy, a landlord must follow the lawful procedure for ending the type of tenancy granted.

-The Court of Appeal held that a confiscation order under the Proceeds of Crime Act 2002 in respect of the rent received by a landlord while unlicensed was not available because there was no causal connection between the criminal conduct (of failure to obtain a license) and the benefit (the rent) received.
+The Court of Appeal held that a confiscation order under the Proceeds of Crime Act 2002 in respect of the rent received by a landlord while unlicensed was not available because there was no causal connection between the criminal conduct (of failure to obtain a licence) and the benefit (the rent) received.
 In other words the landlord continued to receive rent not because of the offence but in spite of it.
-However, it has been successfully argued (in a non-binding Crown Court case) that where a tenancy (and the rental income generated) could only be granted as a result of criminal conduct then a confiscation order can be made.
+However, in a non-binding Crown Court case it has been successfully argued that where a tenancy (and the rental income generated) could only be granted as a result of criminal conduct, then a confiscation order can be made.
 In this case (under the selective licensing regime), the multiple tenancies could only be granted by breaching the specific terms of the license which provided that the property could only be let to a single household.